Concept for a Space-based Near-Solar Neutrino Detector: Neutrino Physics in Space

 Last, it is a straightforward feature of the geometry in orbit that the resolution of a detector increases with an inverse square scaling.
 Because of this, we get the same relative angular resolution scaling that the neutrino flux sees in Table \ref{tab:fluxTable}.
-If our detector is only capable of one tenth the angular resolving power of detectors like Super Kamiokande, a relatively conservative mission to 20 solar radii would have significantly improved resolving power.
+If our detector is only capable of one tenth the angular resolving power of detectors like Super Kamiokande, a relatively conservative mission to 20 $R_\odot$ would have significantly improved resolving power.
+This sort of mission is well within our launch capabilities, and as the Parker Solar Probe (PSP) is demonstrating, cooling such a payload is within our current engineering capabilities.
+This detector is sufficiently similar that during a NASA Advanced Concepts Office study for the project, the engineers used a slightly smaller copy of the PSP as the heat shield for the spacecraft \cite{ref:NIACPhaseII}.